 16-18 Years Age Requirement

 Normally, you must be at least 16 years of age to apply to a trade school.
-Some programs in some states may require you to be 17-18 years old.
+Some programs in some states may require you to be at least 17 or 18 years old.
 All states have their own laws, and schools have different admissions processes.
-The quickest way to find out your state regulations is to speak to your trade school admissions adviser.
+The quickest way to learn your state regulations is to speak to your trade school admissions adviser.